kennguyen01/food-manager/_decks/1-active-managerial-control.md

 9a.
 How to prepare for inspection
 9b.
 Perform self-inspections or hire third party inspection to identify and correct food safety violations.

+10a.
+Regulatory authority
+10b.
+A local government organization responsible for public health, such as county health department.